 - His approach doesn’t inspire creativity and innovation in the workplace.

-- It is not effective for generating new products or invading and penetrating new markets.
+- It is ineffective for generating new products or invading and penetrating new markets.

-- Joseph Juran, a famous quality guru, commented that Deming overused statistical methods.
+- A famous quality expert, Joseph Juran, commented that Deming overused statistical methods.

 William Edwards Deming was an eminent scholar and teacher.
 He is often called ‘the father of management’ due to his famous fourteen principles.
 They have been the guiding force behind the success of many engineers and managers.
-He receives a lot of the credit for Japan’s emerging economy after the Second World War.
-Throughout his life he published many original papers, articles, and books which dealt with interrelated subjects like system and system thinking, statistics, and human psychology.
-He received many honors from both the Japanese and the American government and was a trusted consultant to many business leaders around the world.
-Many have also referred to him as the father of the third phase of industrial revolution.
+He receives much credit for Japan’s emerging economy after the Second World War.
+Throughout his life, he published many original papers, articles, and books on interrelated subjects like system and system thinking, statistics, and human psychology.
+He received many honors from the Japanese and American governments and was a trusted consultant to many business leaders worldwide.
+Many have also referred to him as the father of the third phase of the industrial revolution.